bryanbharper/philectrosophy/src/Server/public/blog.posts/build-a-digital-clock.md

 ![async-complete-0-9-counter-circuit](img/async-complete-0-9-counter-circuit.gif)

 It's clear that when it comes to counting circuits, because of the correspondence between when bits flip and when clk-signals must occur, employing an asynchronous design yields a more compact circuit.
-Thus, for all subsequent counters we will only go over asynchrnous designs.
+Thus, for all subsequent counters we will only go over asynchronous designs.
 > *Note: the output clock signal is not visible in the circuit above as it only occurs for a fraction of a second.
 I though about editing the gif to make it visible, but I'm too lazy, so you'll have to just use your imagination.*

 ## The 0-5 Counter: